AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDtoViaJoinFetch/README.md

 **[How To Avoid LazyInitializationException Via JOIN FETCH](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootJoinFetch)**

 **Description:** Typically, when we get a `LazyInitializationException` we tend to modify the relationship fetching type from `LAZY` to `EAGER`.
 That is bad!
 This is a [code smell](https://vladmihalcea.com/eager-fetching-is-a-code-smell/).
-Best way to avoid this exception is to rely on `JOIN FETCH` + DTOs (if needed).
-This application is a `JOIN FETCH` example with no DTOs.
-But, based on the DTOs examples from this repo, you can easily adapt it to use DTOs as well.
+Best way to avoid this exception is to rely on `JOIN FETCH` and/or DTOs.
+This application is a `JOIN FETCH` example with DTOs.

 **Key points:**\
      - define two related entities (e.g., `Author` and `Book` in a one-to-many lazy bidirectional relationship)\
+     - define the proper DTOs classes (e.g., `BookDto` and `AuthorDto`)\
      - write a JPQL `JOIN FETCH` to fetch an author including his books\
-     - write a JPQL `JOIN FETCH` to fetch a book including its author

 **Output example:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootJoinFetch/hibernate%20spring%20boot%20join%20fetch.png)